HanshengGUO/hsdet/README.md

 # hsdet
-Customer Object Detection And Segmentation Framework for internal use
+Customized Object Detection And Segmentation Framework for internal use

 ## Quick Installation
 ```python